btholt/complete-intro-to-react-v6/lessons/jsx.md

 Notice the strange `{props.name}` syntax: this is how you output JavaScript expressions in JSX.
 An expression is anything that can be the right side of an assignment operator in JavaScript, e.g. `const x = <anything that can go here>`.
 If you take away the `{}` it will literally output `props.name` to the DOM.

 > Notice we don't have to do `import React from 'react'` here like we used to.
-The latest version of JSX handles that for you so you only need to explicitly import the React package when you need to use something from it; otherwise feel free to do JSX with having to import React!
+The latest version of JSX handles that for you so you only need to explicitly import the React package when you need to use something from it; otherwise feel free to do JSX without having to import React!

 Notice you still have to import React despite React not being explicitly used.
 Remember that JSX is compiled to `React.createElement` calls.
 Anywhere you use JSX, you need to import React.